 Planning Practice Guidance (PPG): An online resource that sets out the government’s planning guidance on a range of planning issues.

-Registered providers (RPs): Defined in section 80 of the Housing and Regeneration Act (2008), registered providers include local authority landlords and private registered providers (such as not-for-profit housing associations and for-profit organisations.
+Registered providers (RPs): Defined in section 80 of the Housing and Regeneration Act (2008), registered providers of social housing include local authority landlords and private registered providers (such as not-for-profit housing associations and for-profit organisations.

 Residual land value: This is the amount that the developer can afford to pay for the development site, once all reasonable costs have been met.